osmlab/atlas-checks/docs/checks/waterbodyAndIslandSizeCheck.md

 # Waterbody and Island Size Check

 #### Description
 This check identifies waterbodies that are either to small, or too large in size.
 Each waterbody and islands' surface area is calculated and compared to minimum and maximum values set in the configuration.
-Meters suqared is the unit of measurement for minimum values, while kilometers squared used when calculating and comparing maximum values.
+Meters squared is the unit of measurement for minimum values, while kilometers squared used when calculating and comparing maximum values.

 #### Live Example
 1) This [MultiPolygon Water Relation](https://www.openstreetmap.org/relation/2622285#map=14/59.2859/14.6538) is tagged `natural=WATER`.
 In this case, the inner members are islands, while the outer member is the waterbody.
 This particular inner members' ([osm id:372647498](https://www.openstreetmap.org/way/372647498)) surface area is less 10 squared meters.

-2) This islet ([osm id: 23240011](https://www.openstreetmap.org/way/23240011)) is larger than the confirured maximum surface area.
-According to OSM, any islet greater than 1 kilometer suqared should be tagged as `place=ISLAND`.
+2) This islet ([osm id: 23240011](https://www.openstreetmap.org/way/23240011)) is larger than the configured maximum surface area.
+According to OSM, any islet greater than 1 kilometer squared should be tagged as `place=ISLAND`.

 #### Code Review
 In [Atlas](https://github.com/osmlab/atlas), OSM elements are represented as Edges, Points, Lines,